-FedEx Pilot Injured By Berkut Grenades During 2014 Euromaidan Revolution
+FedEx Pilot Suffers Berkut Grenade Injuries Photographing Euromaidan Revolution

-...smuggled through police lines to Kyiv airport en route to surgery in Cologne
+...and then smuggled through police lines to airport en route to surgery in Cologne

 (COLOGNE, GERMANY) 19FEB2014 -- FedEx Airbus captain Mark Estabrook was lying in his Cologne, Germany hospital bed when his surgeon told him he couldn't guarantee he would get to keep his lower left leg.
 It was almost gangrene when he arrived at the hospital.
 Antibiotics were started through an IV drip immediately.
 The surgeon was more concerned about keeping his operating room sterile than he was about keeping Mark's leg intact.
 Estabrook was also hit with shrapnel in the right shoulder with only slight infection there.